 If you’re staying in London, check out my list of the best dog-friendly hotels in London, ranging from the luxurious through to the affordable.
 Affordable chain hotels in the UK that allow dogs include most Ibis and Travelodge hotels, as well as many Best Westerns and Holiday Inns.

 There are multiple companies set up in the UK to specially organise accommodation for dog-owners travelling with their dog.
-Check out:
+For example, check out:

 Another fabulous alternative is hiring a campervan.
 There’s a wide range of dog-friendly campervans available for hire in the UK, although sometimes an additional fee applies.
 Check out the wide range of pet-friendly motorhome hire options from Goboony.